Nannie Helen Burroughs School: History

 In 1908 Nannie Helen Burroughs established the National Trade and Professional School for Women and Girls, one of the nation's first vocational training school for African-American girls and women.
 The school formally opened on October 19, 1909.
+Its motto was "We specialize in the wholly impossible."
 The school offered training in domestic arts and various vocations, and also gave religious instruction.
 It was the first school to offer all of these services in a single facility.
 It was also distinguished in having a stronger academic component than other period schools for African Americans, which generally focused on vocational training.
 It was supported by the National Baptist Convention and funded and managed entirely by African-Americans.
 The school attracted students from nearly every state, Puerto Rico, Haiti, and as far away as South America and Africa.

 The school expanded its offerings in the 1920s, providing a wider array of vocational skills training.
 It closed briefly in 1953, but resumed operation.
 Nannie Helen Burroughs ran the school until her death in 1961, and in 1964 it was renamed in her honor.
 Today, her legacy is continued by The Monroe School, Inc., which operates in a 1971 school building on the campus.
 The Trade School building, which was the school's main building for many years, now houses the offices of the Progressive National Baptist Convention.